DennisGross/COOL-MC/README.md

 `python cool_mc.py --parent_run_id=e3d5c0d086fa482bba2ec65f1ba58ad5 --task=rl_model_checking --project_name="Crazy Climber Example" --prism_file_path="crazy_climber.prism" --prop="P=?
 [F<=15 done=true]"`

 ## Example 8 (James Bond)
-This environment is a simplified version of a stock market sim- ulation.
-The agent starts with a initial capital and has to increase it through buying and selling stocks without running into bankruptcy.
-We now train a RL policy for the stock market example and try to save the policy with the highest probability of successesfully reaching the maximal amount of capital in 1000 time steps.
+This environment is a abstraction of the James Bond game for the Atari 2600.
+The goal is to collect rewards by shooting helicopters/diamonds and collecting diamonds.
+James Bond needs to avoid falling into radioactive pixels, which would terminate the environment.
+The state space consists of images.
+Each image consists of three pixel rows with 6 pixels each (3x6), and one extra pixel as auxiliary variable for PRISM.
+The actions are jump, tick, and shoot.

 `python cool_mc.py --task=safe_training --project_name="James Bond Example" --rl_algorithm=dqn_agent --prism_file_path="james_bond007.prism" --prop="" --reward_flag=1 --max_steps=100 --num_episodes=3000 --seed=128`